migalabs/eth2-client-analyzer/README.md

 Prysm, Lighthouse, Teku, Nimbus and Lodestar can be set and launched from the different shell scripts.

-The repository also includes a Resource monitor tool, and the prometheus config.yml to read the five clients at the same time.
+The repository also includes a Resource monitor tool to read the five clients at the same time.

+Please note that this toll does not reveal any information about the blockchain, node or host.
+This tool purely provides machine resource information about the conifgured PIDs.

 Maintained by [migalabs](http://migalabs.es)